 The Department of Agriculture Agricultural and Biosystems Engineering has published 10 articles in international journals.
-These include; Application of fuzzy cognitive mapping in the analysis of small earth dam failure; The Effect of Mulching on Soil Moisture Retention and Yield of Lettuce (Lactuca Programme as a Poverty Alleviation Strategy in the Sativa .L); The effect of sugarcane stillage on the yield of butternut squash (Cucurbita moschata) grown at Tambankulu Estates, a semi-arid region in the north eastern Lowveld of Eswatini; Assessing the quality of water used by the community of Madlangamphisi in the Hhohho region of Eswatini; Developing a systematic diagnostic model for an Postgraduate Instructors in the Faculty of Agriculture, integrated agricultural supply and processing system; University of Eswatini; and Climate Change into the A heuristic for the selection of appropriate diagnostic tools in large-scale sugarcane supply systems; A systems thinking approach to investigating complex sugarcane supply and processing systems: integrating rich pictures and Bayesian networks; An Assessment of the Komati River water quality along the Komati on Women Smallholder Farmers' Entrepreneurial Downstream Development Project (KDDP) area; An at Kalanga, Swaziland; An Assessment of the Quality Harvesting (RWH) Technologies in Swaziland; Extension published five articles in international journals.
-These include: Readiness of the Swaziland cell phones to access information: perceptions of The Potential and Challenges of Using ICT as a Vehicle for Rural Communication as Characterized by Smallholder Farmers; Psychometric Properties of an Agriculture Teacher Efficacy Scale for Senior the Changing of Subject Specialisation by Students at Skills Needed by High School Prefects in the Manzini Teachers on Teaching Practice Supervision in Eswatini; Factors Influencing Choice of a Subject Training College in Eswatini.
+These include; Application of fuzzy cognitive mapping in the analysis of small earth dam failure; The Effect of Mulching on Soil Moisture Retention and Yield of Lettuce (Lactuca Sativa .L); The effect of sugarcane stillage on the yield of butternut squash (Cucurbita moschata) grown at Tambankulu Estates, a semi-arid region in the north eastern Lowveld of Eswatini; Assessing the quality of water used by the community of Madlangamphisi in the Hhohho region of Eswatini; Developing a systematic diagnostic model for an integrated agricultural supply and processing system; A heuristic for the selection of appropriate diagnostic tools in large-scale sugarcane supply systems; A systems thinking approach to investigating complex sugarcane supply and processing systems: integrating rich pictures and Bayesian networks; An Assessment of the Komati River water quality along the Komati Downstream Development Project (KDDP) area; An assessment of the Mvutjini earth dam water quality at Kalanga, Swaziland; An Assessment of the Quality of Rainwater Harvested Using Rooftop Rainwater Harvesting (RWH) Technologies in Swaziland; The Department of Agricultural Education and Extension published five articles in international journals.
+These include: Readiness of the Swaziland sugar industry towards the use of ICT specifically cell phones to access information: perceptions of smallholder sugarcane farmers and extension officers; The Potential and Challenges of Using ICT as a Vehicle for Rural Communication as Characterized by Smallholder Farmers; Psychometric Properties of an Agriculture Teacher Efficacy Scale for Senior Secondary Schools in Eswatini; Factors Influencing the Changing of Subject Specialisation by Students at Teacher Training Institutions in Eswatini; Leadership Skills Needed by High School Prefects in the Manzini Region of Swaziland; Experiences of Cooperating Teachers on Teaching Practice Supervision in Eswatini; Factors Influencing Choice of a Subject Specialisation by Prospective Teachers at a Teacher Training College in Eswatini.